Idukki

 Why does social proof work?

 The mechanism is credibility weighting.
-Consumers subconsciously assess whether a recommendation has a hidden motive.
-A brand advertisement is expected to be positive.
-A customer photo, by contrast, carries a credibility premium, it cost the customer nothing to post except time, so the inference is that the experience must have been genuinely good.
-This is also why authentic UGC outperforms brand-produced content.
+Shoppers subconsciously check whether a recommendation has a hidden motive.
+A brand ad is expected to be positive, so it carries almost no weight.
+A customer photo carries a credibility premium: it cost the poster nothing but time, so the brain infers the experience must have been genuinely good.
+Same reason authentic UGC outperforms brand-produced content.

 Where should social proof be placed?